Courses-journey/cpp-cherno/README.md

 - array store data contiguously store data in a row

 - again array is just an integer pointer
-  - access array by index is just offeset the pointer by this value
+  - access array by index is just offset the pointer by this value
-  - the number u add to offest is depend on array type
+  - the number u add to offset is depend on array type
   - for the array of int example when offset by 2 and when the int is 4 byte `2*4`
   - u can directly deal with bytes by some casting